Rebsos/react-debounce-component/README.md

 ### Example 1

 This is the most simple example.
-It just debounces the output of &lt;input&gt; for 1 second.
+It just debounces the output of &lt;input&gt; for one second.

 ![](example-1-demo.gif)